Infleqtion/client-superstaq/docs/source/supercheq/supercheq.rst

 SupercheQ
 =========
-This tutorial demonstrates how to use SupercheQ, a novel quantum fingerprinting protocol developed by Super.tech (a division of Infleqtion).
+This tutorial demonstrates how to use SupercheQ, a novel quantum fingerprinting protocol developed by Infleqtion.
 We will go over the process of setting up a Superstaq provider, fingerprinting files by generating random circuits, and analyzing the results of fingerprinting.

 Below, you will find links to identical tutorials that demonstrate Superstaq for QSCOUT using either Qiskit or Cirq.